merklejerk/flex-contract/README.md

 const BYTECODE = require('./MyContract.bytecode.bin');
 // Previously deployed contract address.
 Can also be an ENS address. const DEPLOYED_AT = '0xf6fb5b73987d6d9a139e23bab97be6fc89e0dcd1';
-// A self-signing wallet for transactions. const PRIVATE_KEY = '0xb3734ec890893585330c71ece72afb05058192b6be47bee2b99714e6bb5696ab';
+// A self-signing wallet key for transactions. const PRIVATE_KEY = '0xb3734ec890893585330c71ece72afb05058192b6be47bee2b99714e6bb5696ab';

-// Define a contract interface on ropsten. let contract = new FlexContract(ABI, {bytecode: BYTECODE, network: 'ropsten'});
+// Define a contract interface on the mainnet. let contract = new FlexContract(ABI);
-// Deploy it, signed by an arbitrary wallet. const tx = contract.new({key: PRIVATE_KEY});
+// Deploy it, signed by an private key. const tx = contract.new({key: PRIVATE_KEY, bytecode: BYTECODE});
 // Wait for the transaction hash. await tx.txId;
 // Wait for the receipt, you can also just wait on the `tx` object itself. await tx.receipt;
-// Wait for 3 confirmations.
-await tx.confirmed(3);
-// Make a transaction call to the newly deployed contract, signed by an
-// arbitrary wallet, and wait for the receipt. const receipt = await contract.myTransactionFn('1234', {key: PRIVATE_KEY});
+// Wait for the receipt after 3 confirmations. await tx.confirmed(3);
-// Find some transaction events in the receipt. receipt.findEvents('MyEvent');

-// Define a contract interface bound to an address on the mainnet. contract = new FlexContract(ABI, DEPLOYED_AT);
 // Call a constant function and wait for the result(s). await contract.myConstantFn();
+// Make a transaction call to the contract, signed by an
+// private key, and wait for the receipt. let receipt = await contract.myTransactionFn('1234', {key: PRIVATE_KEY});
+// Find some transaction events in the receipt. let events = receipt.findEvents('MyEvent');
-// Find events named 'MyEvent' from the last 16 blocks. await contract.MyEvent({fromBlock: -16});
+// Find all contract events named 'MyEvent' from the last 16 blocks. events = await contract.MyEvent({fromBlock: -16});
 // Track events as they happen. const watcher = contract.MyEvent.watch();
 watcher.on('data', event => {
       // Handle event.
    });

-// Define a contract interface bound to an address using an existing provider. contract = new FlexContract(ABI,
-   {address: DEPLOYED_AT, provider: web3.currentProvider});
-// Make a transaction call, passing an argument, signed by the provider,
-// and wait for the receipt.
-await contract.myTransactionFn('1337');
-// Make a transaction call, signed by an arbitrary wallet,
-// and wait for 3 confirmations.
-await contract.myTransactionFn('1337', {key: PRIVATE_KEY}).confirmed(3);
 ```

 ## User Guide